tanyaweaver/python-dev-accelerator/source/assignments/intro_to_sql.rst

 Tasks
 =====

 Our next project will involve the creation of an SQL database.
-Read `Introduction To SQL <../readings/basic_sql>`_ to get familiar with the basics of SQL.
+Read :doc:`Introduction To SQL </readings/basic_sql>` to get familiar with the basics of SQL.

 At the end of the reading there are a few steps you will need to take to prepare for the next class session.

 Submitting Your Work
 ====================